 Will you want to take a tax-free cash sum from your pension savings?

 Ordinarily, you are entitled to take a tax-free cash lump sum, from your pension before taking an income.
-You can take up to 25% of the total fund value but obviously this will reduce the income you receive should you buy an annuity (a guaranteed income stream in exchange for a capital lump sum) or when taking an income via what is known as income drawdown.
+You can take up to 25% of the total pension value but obviously, this will reduce the income you receive should you buy an annuity (a guaranteed income stream in exchange for a capital lump sum) or when taking an income via what is known as income drawdown.
 There is no hard and fast rule whether it's more beneficial to take a cash sum or not, it depends on your individual circumstances.
 The cash sum is tax-free whereas any income payments you receive will be taxed.

 With a pension pot of £100,000 a maximum tax-free cash lump sum of £25,000 can be taken leaving £75,000 to produce an income.